 A - D. Going through center of your four triangles, turn your potholder right side out.
 Push corners as far as you can get them by hand...

 A - B. Chopsticks - they're not just for Chinese food!
-Being careful not to poke a hole through your fabrics, gentle poke corners out to full potential.
+Being careful not to poke a hole through your fabrics, gently poke corners out to full potential.
 Press both sides of your potholder.

 A. Pin flaps in place on front, to keep from shifting while stitching.